 • U.S. tech companies rely heavily on foreign‑born engineers.

 • U.S. universities rely on international PhD students to run labs.
+Academic institutions have no cap on hiring H-1B visa workers.

 • U.S. scientific output is deeply tied to global migration flows.